 After you get off the ship, simply walk through the cruise ship terminal towards the end of the shops to the taxi stands (Don’t worry, you can stop later to shop after the beach).

 Taxis in Cozumel do not have meters and prices are per vehicle NOT per person.
-The cost to Playa Paradise and our destination, the San Francisco Beach Club is $15US.
+The cost to Playa Paradise and our destination, the San Francisco Beach Club (also known as Playa San Francisco Cozumel) is $15US.
 If you are a party of 2 and want to save some money, try and pair up with another couple waiting for a taxi – there should be plenty of people milling about trying to do the same thing you are.

-San Francisco Beach Club on Playa Paradise Beach
+San Francisco Beach Club Cozumel on Playa Paradise Beach Cozumel

-Once your taxi arrives at San Francisco Beach Club you have 2 options:
+Once your taxi arrives at San Francisco Beach Cozumel you have 2 options:

 - $20US / person includes lounge chair, umbrella, Wi-Fi, restroom, shower, saltwater pool, unlimited watersports, floats, water inflatables, $8 credit for food and beverage.